derrabbyt/Robotino_Pozyx/README.md

 # Robotino_Pozyx
-controlling and localizing Robotino using Pozyx
+controlling and localizing a Robotino using Pozyx and MQTT with a Rasperry Pi